-for the sake of brevity, where $(.)_j$ denotes the $j$th component of a vector.
-The explicit form of the transformed kernel is given via the inverse of the coordinate transformation in (\ref{coordtrans}) below, and for the sake of some simple estimates we shall make it explicit below, when we consider a similar transformation on a smaller time scale.
+Mote that the explicit form of the transformed kernel is given via the inverse of the coordinate transformation in (\ref{coordtrans}) above, and can be made explicit straightforwardly.
 Similarly, the Leray projection term

 becomes

 Note that the small volume of the cone $K_0$ (where the $u_j$ are supported) will compensate for the singular factor $\frac{1}{(1-t)^n}$.
 Note furthermore that all occurrences of $x_j$ and $t$ in the equation for the function $u_j,~1\leq j\leq D$ are always understood as functions $x_j=x_j(s,y_j)$ and $t=t(s)$ for the sake of brevity.
 Hence, the vorticity form of the Navier Stokes equation in dimension $D=3$